Restaurants You Shouldn't Go to Even If They're Open

 This is as simple as staying on top of any news of COVID outbreaks in your town.
 Check online to see if any outbreaks have been linked back to one particular business, which includes cases among a restaurant's staff and/or diners.

 Bottom line: Stay in the know about the restaurant you're planning on attending.
-Do your research in advance to keep you and your family safe this holiday season.
+Do your research in advance.